-A student must earn a minimum of 9 credits with at least one course designated as Fine

-Arts.
-No more than 6 credits in the Fine Arts and a total 15 credits in the Humanities and Fine Arts may be applied to the breadth requirement of 40 credits.

-(Note: A student who satisfies the minimal Humanities Breadth Requirement with history may not satisfy the minimal Social Sciences Breadth Requirement with history.)
+A student must earn a minimum of nine credits with at least one course designated as fine arts.
+No more than 6 credits in the fine arts and a total 15 credits in the humanities and fine arts may be applied to the breadth requirement of 40 credits.
+(Note: A student who satisfies the minimal humanities breadth requirement with history may not satisfy the minimal social sciences breadth requirement with history.)

-Natural and Mathematical Sciences A student must earn a minimum of 12 credits in this category.
-Included in this must be a minimum of 8 credits in at least two disciplines of Natural Sciences (including one laboratory science with an emphasis on scientific methodology) or a 10 credit laboratory science sequence in which at least one course has an emphasis on scientific methodology, and a minimum of 3 credits of Mathematical Sciences.
+Natural and Mathematical Sciences

+A student must earn a minimum of 12 credits in this category.
+Included in this must be a minimum of eight credits in at least two disciplines (see "Disciplines") of natural sciences (including one laboratory science with an emphasis on scientific methodology) or a 10 credit laboratory science sequence in which at least one course has an emphasis on scientific methodology, and a minimum of three credits of mathematicalsciences.
 No more than 16 credits in this category can be applied to the breadth requirement of 40 credits.